-There are literally hundreds of lenders offering a multitude of loan options that makes determining the best loan for your situation a complex endeavor.
+There are literally hundreds of lenders offering a multitude of loan options which makes determining the best loan for your situation acomplex endeavor.
 Since you may be making payments on a loan anywhere from 15 years to 40 years depending on the term, it is imperative that you work closely with us in choosing the right lender and loan that works best for you.
 What follows is a breakdown of the generally available residential loan programs.

 30-year fixed-rate loan

 ● Provides the borrower with reasonable monthly payments.

 ● Ideal for the homebuyer who plans on remaining in the home for more than 5 years.

 ● Often offers a lower interest rate when compared to a 30-year loan.